ColmTalbot/gwpopulation/joss/paper.md

 - implementations of the most commonly used likelihood functions in the field.
 - commonly used models for describing the astrophysical population of merging compact binaries.
-  Including the “PowerLaw+Peak” and “PowerLaw+Spline” mass models, “Default” spin model, and “PowerLaw” redshift models used in the latest LIGO-Virgo-KAGRA collaboration analysis of the compact binary population.
+  Including the “PowerLaw+Peak” and “PowerLaw+Spline” mass models, “Default” spin model, and “PowerLaw” redshift models used in the latest LIGO-Virgo-KAGRA collaboration analysis of the compact binary population[^2].
 - functionality to simultaneously infer the astrophysical distribution of sources and cosmic expansion history using the "spectral siren" method [@Ezquiaga2022].
 - a standard specification allowing users to define additional models.

+[^2]: See @GWTC3Pop for details of these models.

 # Statement of need